Preserving Essential City Services

 Residential service users that participate in the PG&E California Alternate Rates for Energy Program (CARE) program, which is a monthly discount of 20% or more on gas and electricity, are eligible for an exemption from the proposed utility users’ tax.
 Participants qualify through income guidelines or if enrolled in certain public assistance programs, such as Women, Infants, and Children (WIC), CalFresh/SNAP (Food Stamps) and Medicaid/Medi-Cal.
 To apply, simply call a PG&E representative or go to PG&E’s website for more information.

-Additionally, households with a household income of less than 50% of the area median family income for the County of Alameda, as established by the United States Department of Housing and Urban Development, are eligible for an exemption from the proposed utility users’ tax.
+Households with a household income of less than 50% of the area median family income for the County of Alameda, as established by the United States Department of Housing and Urban Development (HUD), are eligible for an exemption from the proposed utility users’ tax.
+As determined by HUD for 2020, here are the gross income levels that may make you eligible for an exemption:

 Local control and accountability